-At the start of every new session, you will be asked to provide your contact details and in the event you are unavailable, details of an adult the school can contact in the event of an emergency involving your child.
+At the start of every new session, you will be asked to provide your contact details and, in the event you are unavailable, details of an adult the school can contact in the event of an emergency involving your child.
 It is important that parents or carers keep the school notified of any changes and provide us with any updates if necessary as soon as possible.

 We make every effort to ensure the school remains open during term-time for pupils.
 However, on occasions circumstances may arise which can affect the school.
-Schools may be affected by severe weather, power failures etc..
-In such cases we shall do all we can to let you know if this happens.
-We shall keep you in touch by telephone, text, letters, and web news and through local radio stations particularly if there are prolonged periods of severe weather.
+Schools may be affected by severe weather, power failures, etc. In such cases we will keep parents and carers informed by on our School App, Twitter, our Website, by text message and through local radio stations - particularly if there are prolonged periods of severe weather.
 The council's website www.southlanarkshire.gov.uk will be used to let you know if the school is closed and when it will re-open.